top of page

 Rulo Site - Walla Walla Valley, WA

-Rulo is a classic Palouse outcrop.
+Rulo is a Palouse outcrop with a twist.
 The Rulo site is a large, double-sided roadcut located a few miles northwest of Walla Walla along Sudbury Road.
 Roadcuts and nearby outcrops expose what at first appears to be the same-old, same-old innards of a Palouse loess hill, but upon closer inspection proves to be much more interesting.
 Faulted Miocene basalt bedrock is overlain by locally-derived gravel and an unusual micaceous, fossiliferous fluvial deposit of Pliocene age.
 Above, lie a number of cross-lapping beds of windblown silt - Pleistocene Palouse loess in its classic form, overprinted by calcic paleosols and interfingered with sandy flood rhythmites deposited by both Missoula floods and floods far older.
 Elevation of the site is ~285m, well below the maximum level of Lake Lewis (366m).
 Distinct horizons were chewed through by innumerable cicada during the Pleistocene.
 Waves of cicada thrived beneath a long-lived sagebrush plant community and left behind a clear record of their presence in thousands of backfilled burrows.
 Several whispy tephras can be seen in the stack, few of which have their age well constrained.
 Four generations of sheeted clastic dikes, each truncated by local erosional surfaces, cut conspicuous paths through the high exposure.
 A tumbleweed-choked gully just west of the road reveals a slug of reworked and over-thickened ash from the Holocene Mount Mazama eruption.
 Perhaps most remarkable thing about Rulo is that the entire Miocene to Holocene vertical succession occupies just a few 10s of meters and lacks a major unconformity.
 The landscape has not changed all that much in the past few million years here along the northern margin of Walla Walla Valley, where the Palouse Hills meet the Channeled Scabland.

 West side of roadcut.